heptarch/heptarch.github.io/drafts/demon-bh.md

 It seems as if a reversible demon can violate the Second Law after all.

 Or can they?
-Bennett noted that, every time the demon sorts a particle into a chamber, it generates a bit of data it can either erase or store.
+Bennett noted that, every time the demon sorts the particle into the fast or slow chamber, it generates a bit of data it can either erase or store.
 Erasing comes with an entropy cost, as per Landauer's principle.
 Storing, on the other hand, has two interesting features: first, it